 Keep reading to know more about amoxicillin and how it helps minimize acne breakouts.

 Amoxicillin was discovered in the year 1958.
 The US approved its usage for medical purposes in 1974.

 In This Article

 What Is Amoxicillin?

 Amoxicillin is an antibiotic from the penicillin family.
 It is a broad-spectrum antibiotic and works against various bacteria.
 Doctors generally prescribe the medicine to treat various bacterial infections, especially infections of the upper respiratory and urinary tracts.

-Your doctor may also prescribe the antibiotic for treating inflammatory or recurring acne that is not responding to topical treatments.
+Your doctor may also prescribe an antibiotic for treating inflammatory or recurring acne that is not responding to topical treatments.
 Sometimes, amoxicillin is used as a second-line treatment for acne if other treatments don’t work.
 However, amoxicillin is usually not recommended for mild to moderate cases of acne that could be treated with topical therapy.
 And taking antibiotics when they are not needed increases your risk of getting an infection later that could resist antibiotic treatment.
 Any type of oral antibiotic should only be used for inflammatory acne, the kind that causes pustules and cysts (moderate-severe).

 In the following section, we will look into the major benefits amoxicillin has for acne.